ddella/FakeAPI/README.md

 <!-- PATCH Example -->
 ## Example with PATCH method
-The `PATCH` is used for partial update of an existing object:
+The `PATCH` method is used for partial update of an existing object:

 ```shell
 curl -X PATCH -H "Content-type: application/json" \